 The late art critic Robert Hughes didn’t think so.
 “In a saner culture than this one, the 20-year-old Basquiat might have gone off to four years of boot camp in art school”, he thundered.
 There he might have “learned some real drawing abilities (as distinct from the pseudo-convulsive notation that was his trademark), and in general, acquired some of the disciplines and skills without which good art cannot be made.”

-In other words – you can teach painting, – you can create an environment where disciplined application and rigorous thought will, over time, give birth to great talent; and you can do the same thing with writing too.
-To do so however, requires an absolute understanding and mastery of the craft skills required.
-This is where screenwriting hits a problem; because as Truby’s post – and the comments they inspired underlined – there’s absolutely no consensus as to what those skills are.
+In other words, you can teach painting – you can create an environment where disciplined application and rigorous thought will, over time, give birth to great talent; and you can do the same thing with writing too.
+To do so, however, requires an absolute understanding and mastery of the craft skills required.
+This is where screenwriting hits a problem; because as Truby’s post proves – and the comments it inspired underlined – there’s absolutely no consensus as to what those skills are.

 This however poses one absolutely key question – how can you tell the real rules from the fake ones?
 It’s not easy, but it’s essential, because it’s in that territory – that lawless frontier – where so much snake oil is sold.

 When I first started researching Into the Woods I was baffled about how much was written about film narrative, but how little there was on literature.
 It seemed axiomatic that the rules of narrative had to be the same across both forms (otherwise they couldn’t be rules), yet in academic circles the whole idea you could analyse narrative structure was – is – seen as little more than a quirk.
 Outside of the Russian Formalists, and a few brave English Professors (notably A.C.
 Bradley, Professor Of Poetry at Oxford from 1901–1906), it simply wasn’t something taken seriously.

 I asked one esteemed English Professor from a reputable University what he thought of Robert McKee.
 He looked at me blankly: “Who?”